charith36/OAuth/README.md

 With Oauth 2.0 Framework

 Easily upload your Google Drive videos directly to Youtube.
-No account registration required!
+No account registration is required!
 Use your Google accounts to quickly sign in and upload a video.
 <br/>

 ## Local Deployment Instructions <br/>